thiagojolv/packettracer-fedora/README.md

 Follow these steps to easily install:

--   Download the Packet Tracer installer from [Cisco's download page](https://www.netacad.com/portal/node/488) and save it in any directory on `/home` using the default filename.
+-   Download the Packet Tracer installer from [Cisco's download page](https://www.netacad.com/portal/resources/packet-tracer) and save it in any directory on `/home` using the default filename.
 -   Clone this repo to your system
--   `cd` into the cloned repo and make the install script executable: `chmod +x install.sh`
+-   `cd` into the cloned repo and make the install script executable: `chmod +x setup.sh`
--   Run `bash install.sh` **or** `sudo bash install.sh` and relax.
+-   Run `bash setup.sh` **or** `sudo bash setup.sh` and relax.
 If you not use `sudo`, you can receive no permission alerts when the script looks for installers on you HOME.
 Only ignore.

+Now, the script accepts command line options:
+- `-d` or `--directory` allows you to specify a path to the installer.
+This can turn the script more fast preventing to makes big searchs in the entire user home directory;
+- `-h` will show help about the script;
+- `--uninstall` uninstall installed Cisco Packet Tracer.

 ## Supported Fedora release